obriencj/obriencj.github.io/content/projects/publishing/pelican.md

 This site is using a fork of the [Elegant] theme, and as such there are some processing steps applied to its sources.
-Primarily these actions are focused on producing a minified CSS and JS.
+Primarily these actions are focused on producing a minified site-wide CSS and JS.
 To accommodate this, the container process will be multi-stage.
 The first stage will be used to pull in the original source CSS and JS files, then transform and crunch them down into the singular files that will be copied into the final container.

 ```Docker
 FROM node:20 AS BUILD